mfem/web/src/examples.md

 <img class="floatright" src="../img/examples/ex22.gif">

 This example code demonstrates the use of MFEM to define and solve a complex-valued linear system.
-We implement three variants of a damped harmonic oscillator:
+It implements three variants of a damped harmonic oscillator:

 - A scalar $H^1$ field: